vimeo/PlayerKit/README.md

 player.play()
 ```

 Optionally, an object can conform to PlayerDelegate to recieve updates from the player and perform actions such as UI updates.
+Check out the example project for an example of this.

 ```swift
 player.delegate = delegate